A preferred choice of next-gen business leaders to take key business decisions on the go!

 Without fail, plan and devise project goals during the early stages of system rollout.
 Transparent and well-explained objectives help the team to acknowledge the project’s long-term goal.

-We all know that change is quite gruelling to accept especially when ladened compellingly.
+We all know that change is quite grueling to accept especially when forced onto.
 Try to clear that air of resistance and engage every department right from the start.
 Jot down their routine struggles, limitations and all the reasons that lead to inefficiencies as well as ways to fix these.
 Going the traditional way might just work here!
 Yes, why not have a suggestions box wherein employees can drop in their comments incognito.
 It will help accentuate their involvement in the decision-making process.

 Make sure to expose your employees to the system at an early stage.
 This helps them to get a first-hand experience pertaining to the look and feel of the system.
 Involving employees from the initial stages also helps to nurture the required excitement.
 Post this, it is time to pick ‘key users’ from each department, who can be further trained to help educate their teams effectively.
 Avoid information overdose.
 For this, limit the training sessions and try to make them as interactive as possible.
 You certainly would not want these sessions to be mind-numbing.